MattKotsenas/SquiggleCop/README.md

 If autobaseline is on, be sure to review any changes to the baseline file before you commit your code.

+> [!CAUTION]
+> If you turn autobaseline on, be sure to turn it off in CI.
+Otherwise SquiggleCop may not be able to warn about
+> potential issues!

 ## Anatomy of a baseline file

-A baseline file is a YAML file with a repeating structure:
+A baseline file is a YAML file with a repeating structure.
+Here's a single rule entry:

 ```yaml
 - Id: CA1000